muratk3n/thirdwave/en/README.md

-Starting with intra- makes sense, due to potential reduced range (the best any renewable can offer), but improvements can be worked on while the rest of the system is established.
+Starting with intra- makes sense, due to potential reduced range (the best any renewable can offer), but improvements can be worked on while the rest of the system is being established.

 ---